goharbor/harbor/ADOPTERS.md

 <a href="http://www.slamtec.com" target="_blank" border="0"><img alt="SlamTec" src="docs/img/slamtec.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;
 <a href="http://www.cloudchef.io/" target="_blank" border="0"><img alt="CloudChef" src="docs/img/cloudchef.png" height="50"></a>&nbsp; &nbsp; &nbsp; &nbsp;
 <a href="https://pivotal.io/" target="_blank" border="0"><img alt="Pivotal" src="docs/img/pivotal.png" height="40"></a>&nbsp; &nbsp; &nbsp; &nbsp;

+## Success Stories
+**JD:** Harbor is the registry service of JD.com’s JDOS platform.
+Has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images.

+**China Mobile:** Used in production for more than a year with 1000+ nodes.

+**Slamtec:** Used in internal dev / test environment, as well as external production systems.
+All services deployed using container images stored Harbor and an important part of CI / CD workflow.